Lincoln MKS Insurance Rates

 Rates are averaged for all Lincoln MKS models and trim levels.
 Rates assume a 40-year-old male driver, full coverage with $500 deductibles, and a clean driving record.

-How to Find Cheaper Lincoln MKS Insurance
+How to Find Affordable Lincoln MKS Insurance

 - Increasing comprehensive and collision deductibles can save approximately $350 each year